Owen-Splat/Curiosity-Trainer/README.md

 # Curiosity Trainer
-A save editor for Curiosity, designed with speedrun practice in mind

-## Information
-This does not currently create save data for you.
-Before using this editor, you must play up to the save checkpoint in the first cafe

-You can set your bed and life counts up to 999.
-You can also set your save respawn point to any cafe.
-Editing bed position is not currently supported

-THIS CAN AND WILL CAUSE YOU TO EARN ACHIEVEMENTS.
+A speedrun trainer for Curiosity.
+THIS CAN CAUSE YOU TO EARN ACHIEVEMENTS ILLEGITIMATELY.
 DO NOT USE IF YOU CARE ABOUT THAT

+## Features
+- Save and load positions
+- Monitor player speed
+- Enable Double Jump
+- Enable Flyhack
+- Hotkeys for actions only when focused on the game (b->save, t->load, h->flyhack)